 - 1. If you have students write out the answers to the review questions, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 2.
-The SAB activity is a gradable one if you choose to do so. (give bonus points for the Secret Word) - 3.
-Chapter Test 1 assesses some of the delineated objectives and standards.
+The SAB Activity 7 is a gradable one if you choose to do so. (give bonus points for the Secret Word).
+However, I would not recommend grading Activity 9. - 3.
+Chapter 1 Test assesses some of the delineated objectives and standards.